sticks up on the open acidic ground

 - Main Threats

 - None significant.
-This species is common and widespread in open, sunny locations.
-Localised threats include habitat loss from land development, trampling by hikers, and climate change affecting soil moisture.
+Common and widespread in open, sunny locations.
+Localised threats include habitat loss, trampling by hikers, and climate change affecting soil moisture.

 - Population

 - Not Threatened.
-This is a common and widespread lichen in New Zealand, particularly in the South Island's high country and the North Island's volcanic plateau.
-It grows on the ground, on rotting logs, and on mossy banks.
+Common and widespread lichen in New Zealand particularly in South Island high country and North Island volcanic plateau.
+Grows on ground and logs.

 - Conservation Status